 Stablecoins achieve price stability in one of five key ways:

-- Fiat-backed – pegged to traditional currency and backed by reserves.
+- Fiat-collateralized – pegged to traditional currency and backed by reserves.

 - Crypto-collateralized – backed by other cryptocurrencies, with excess collateral.

-- Commodity-backed – backed by physical goods like gold.
+- Commodity-collateralized – backed by physical goods like gold.

 - Algorithmic – rely on supply-demand algorithms without real reserves.

-- Treasury-backed – backed by short-term government securities, sometimes offering yield.
+- Treasury-collateralized – backed by short-term government securities, sometimes offering yield.

 1. Fiat-Backed Stablecoins